 Green building, sustainable building.
 Every builder tries to hang that mantle on their homes, but are they really ascribing to the practices that will reduce a home’s impact on the environment, both during building and for the life of the home?

-At Kent Construction, we’re committed to sustainable building for our interested clients, as evidenced by one of our recent homes in the Thaynes Canyon area of Park City.
+At Kent Construction, through our designation as a Certified Green Professional with the National Association of Home Builders and our membership with Build Green Utah, we’re committed to sustainable building for our interested clients, as evidenced by one of our recent homes in the Thaynes Canyon area of Park City.

 What is sustainable building?